arunpariyar/404-page/README.md

 # 404-page

-This is a simple 404 page created with create react app.
-The aim of this project is to setup a basis static page using react and sass.
+This is a simple 404 page.
+The aim of this project is to setup a static page using react and sass.

 # Acknowledgments

 The design and content comes as a challenge from the website [devchallenges.io](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY)

+# Tools Used

+- Html,Sass,Js
+- React
+- Bootstrapped usingCreate React App

+# Outcome

+# Problems

 # Helpful links